Move 4

 Step 1: In the SensorManager software click on the „Start Recording“ button in the lower left of the window.

-Measurement duration: The maximum measurement duration of the Move 4 is about 7 days without recharging the sensor an 4 weeks when recharging the battery during the measurement.
+- Measurement duration: The maximum measurement duration of the Move 4 is about 7 days without recharging the sensor an 4 weeks when recharging the battery during the measurement.

 Step 3: Start the measurement by clicking the „Start“ button.